factor-finance/xusd-contracts/dapp/README.md

 - with that redeploy the contracts: `yarn run deploy`
 - go to debug dashboard: /dashboard
 - mint 20m or more USDT
-- go to /swap page and exchange that USDT for OUSD
+- go to /swap page and exchange that USDT for XUSD
-- go to /dashboard page and click "Send 20m OUSD to contract".
-Contract must have more than "Total claims in the contract" OUSD to be able to start claim periods
+- go to /dashboard page and click "Send 20m XUSD to contract".
+Contract must have more than "Total claims in the contract" XUSD to be able to start claim periods
 - switch to governor account.
 It is the first account that mnemonic in harhat.config.js  produces
 - unlock the adjuster
 - start claim period